Jumeirah Lake Towers: Fires

-On January 18, 2007, two workers were killed and at least 40 injured when a fire broke out in the Fortune Tower, which was under construction at the time.
+On 18 January 2007, a fire broke out at around 12:30 pm on the upper storeys of the 34-storey Fortune Tower, which was under construction in Dubai.
+The blaze sent plumes of thick black smoke across the skyline, killed two workers, and injured at least 40 others.
+An investigation found that burning welding material had ignited wooden scaffolding, and construction of the tower was delayed for several months as a result.
 The Fortune Tower's construction was delayed for several months.

 In addition, there was a smaller fire reported at the reception area of Tamweel Tower in the U cluster.
 The only reported injury was an infant who was taken to the hospital to be treated for minor smoke inhalation.

-The Dubai Police forensic department released its findings on the fire, which burnt half the building in the early hours of November 18, 2012.
-According to the report, the fire started at the back of the building on the ground floor, where the waste material was piled by the laborers working on a shop in the building.
-The waste material contained papers, tape and wood which fueled the flame.

 JLT includes the Al Seef Towers, a group of three apartment buildings.
 One of these, the Tamweel Tower, was gutted by fire in November 2012.
 The tower was repaired by the end of 2016.

-On April 22, 2018, a fire broke out in Almas Tower and all residents were evacuated, no reported injuries according to Dubai Civil Defence.
+On April 22, 2018, a fire broke out in Almas Tower and all residents were evacuated.
+No injuries were reported according to Dubai Civil Defence.

 Reviews

-Jumeirah Lake Towers has become a popular mixed-use communities, said Ahmed Bin Sulayem, Executive Chairman and Chief Executive Officer of DMCC.
+Jumeirah Lakes Towers has become a popular mixed-use community, according to Ahmed Bin Sulayem, Executive Chairman and Chief Executive Officer of DMCC.

+Builders

+Most construction workers were from the Indian subcontinent.

+Public transportation

+JLT is accessible via two metro stations - DMCC and Sobha Realty.
+Both of these are on the Red Line of the Dubai Metro.

+Further developments

+Cluster Z is planned to be a single mixed-use development instead of the three towers per cluster for the rest of JLT.
+The property developer is Seven Tides.
+Cluster Z is planned to include a large retail offering in addition to residential units.
+As of August 2024, the project is under construction.